lily-harper/statsproject/README.md

-# An analysis of Congestion Pricing: Evidence from New York
+# A statistical analysis of daily subway ridership in NYC

 ### Lily Holmes
-## STAT5010 - Final Project
+## STAT5010 (spring 2026) - Final Project

 ```
 "Transport, motorways, and tramlines